akashacms/akashacms-website/documents/configuration/ab-plugins.html.md

         ... other functions
     ];

-# The _builtin_ plugin
+# The _akashacms-base_ plugin

-AkashaCMS provides some basic functions, partials and assets in the _builtin_ plugin.
-As I pondered the design, it was clear AkashaCMS needed to provide some fundamental content management and layout capabilities, and that it would be easiest to implement with a "plugin".
+The AkashaCMS-base plugin provides some basic functions, partials and assets.
+As I pondered the AkashaCMS design, it was clear  fundamental content management and layout capabilities were needed, designed to be last on the list of plugins, allowing any other plugin to override its behavior.
+That thought lead to the `akashacms-base` plugin.

-The _builtin_ plugin appears last in the search order, and it is expected other plugins will override things implemented by _builtin_.